$30.00 members / $50.00 nonmembers 2.0 CE credits

 - Describe the newly discovered role of receptors in soft tissue such as ligaments, fasciae and joint capsules;

-- Describe the three modalities for treating neck pain;
+- Describe the three techniques for treating neck pain;

 - Define the mechanism in the muscle spindle that makes it of enormous therapeutic value in tonifying weak muscles;